ScepterSW/Scepter-Wiki/en/ScepterSDK/MultilanguageSDK/Python.md

 [**ScReturnStatus**](#_31514-screturnstatus)：SC_OK If the function succeeded, or one of the error values defined by ::ScStatus.

-enable：true is enable the feature or false is disable the feature.
+enable.value：true is enable the feature or false is disable the feature.

 ### 3.1.5.3.54. scGetFrameCountOfHDRMode